-So, let me tell you about this recipe.
+So, let me tell you about this chorizo and pepper frittata.

 It was originally going to be vegetarian.
 It was, I swear.
 I know that my vegetarian section is woefully empty and I need to fill it with more recipes.
 I do.
-But then I was shopping and I saw this pack of chorizo and…well.
+But then when I first made it I was shopping for ingredients and I saw this pack of chorizo and…well.
 I’m weak, I know.

 - 400g cooked potatoes (About 500g raw)